coder-alpha-prog-guide/epg3/README.md

 This is a repository simply to host some epg information cloning the xml data from user fixmysat and to remove any load our App would otherwise cause linking to his directly.
-This repo syncs every 24 hours around 5am.
+This repo syncs every 24 hours around 5am EST.

 This guide has data worth 24 hours and segregated into categories/countries.